erichong0815/Network-Project/README.md

-Ka Hou Hong(22085304)
-Dear Sir: This is my CITS3002 project, runs on LINUX system with Firefox Web Browser.
+This is my CITS3002 project, runs on LINUX system with Firefox Web Browser.
 		  Java and python code files are in the same folder(project).

 To run only java server: ./sJava.sh